-Clinical research suggests that cognitive behavioral therapy (CBT) offers promising benefits for adults and adolescents with ADHD.
-Specifically, cognitive behavior therapy can help you improve self-esteem, increase productivity, and be notably happier.
+The good news is that clinical research suggests that cognitive behavioral therapy (CBT) offers promising benefits for adults and adolescents with ADHD.
+More specifically, cognitive behavioral therapy for ADHD can help you improve self-esteem, increase productivity, and be notably happier.

-If you’re living with ADHD, keep reading to learn how online cognitive behavioral therapy can potentially help you learn how to unravel cognitive distortions that prevent you from living a productive, satisfied life.
+If you’re living with ADHD, keep reading to learn how online cognitive behavioral therapy with a CBT therapist can potentially help you learn how to unravel cognitive distortions that prevent you from living a productive, satisfied life.

 How Can CBT Help People with ADHD?

 ADHD is often linked to emotional dysregulation (ED), which is characterized by inappropriate reactions, rapid emotional changes, and fixations on sensitive, sometimes disturbing stimuli.

 CBT is a therapeutic approach that focuses on patterns of behavior and thoughts that might lead to difficulties in life.
 This type of cognitive behavioral therapy can teach you how to concentrate on the present moment so you can optimize your performance in real time.

 If you’re living with attention deficit/ hyperactivity disorder, you might find that you often deal with negative thoughts that sometimes: